simonkellly/btcube-web/README.md

 - RxJS integration for reactive programming
 - TypeScript support with full type definitions

+Note: A start has been made the Gan cube integration, mostly as a POC.
+If someone would like to complete this feel free to contribute / open a pull request

 This library follows closely to the standard set by [gan-web-bluetooth](https://github.com/afedotov/gan-web-bluetooth) and implements the qiyi smart cube protocol described at [qiyi_smartcube_protocol](https://github.com/Flying-Toast/qiyi_smartcube_protocol/) with some help from [qy-cube](https://github.com/agolovchuk/qy-cube/blob/main/LICENSE)

 ## Installation